Dan White

-If you're launching or scaling your interior design studio you know that leads are the lifeblood of your business.
+Launching or scaling your interior design studio?
+You know that leads are the lifeblood of your business.
+Here's how SEO can help those leads to keep flowing.

-How do I know this?
-Because for the last several years I've worked with multiple interior designers on their SEO - and seen the results it can offer.
-So, to expand on my initial post about using SEO for luxury brands I'm turning my attention to the interior design market.
+For over a decade now I've worked with interior designers on their SEO - and seen the results it brings.
+So, following on from my posts about SEO for luxury brands, SEO for architects and SEO for kitchen designers, I'm turning my attention to SEO for interior designers.

-We'll start by covering the basics - SEO information that, honestly, you can learn about anywhere.
-What then follows are the specific challenges that I've seen time and again interior designers experience when marketing their brands on Google - and what you can do to solve them.
+We'll start by covering the fundamentals.
+What then follows are 5 of the most common mistakes for interior design SEO that I've seen time and again when studios market their brands on Google - and what you can do to solve them.
+Here's what they are:

 Inbetween the clients, the costings and the samples, the last thing you'll likely want to think about is SEO.

 You should though.
-It's marketing tactic which can in the long term help provide a consistent and cost-effective way of generating leads all year round.
+It's a marketing tactic which can provide a consistent and cost-effective way of generating leads all year round.
 It's not the easiest thing to understand though - SEO is a narrow label for a broad category of different tactics.
-Some are technical, some creative but all of them can help a brand to rank higher on Google for the right and relevant keywords.
+Some are technical and some are creative but all of them can help a brand to rank higher on Google for the right and relevant keywords.

 While you don't have to know every nuance of SEO, understanding the basics is always helpful, giving you a clearer understanding of things and how they work.